 We’ve discussed the dangers of opioids many times on this blog.
 There’s no way around it; prescription opioids are dangerous and highly addictive.
 They are the gateway drug to heroin.
 Rates of prescription opiate abuse have risen steadily over the last decade, while the number of people reporting that they used heroin in the past 12 months has nearly doubled since 2007 to 620,000, according to government statistics.

-One Ohio doctor estimates that sees every month started on prescription opiates.
+One Ohio doctor estimates that half of the approximately 200 heroin addicts his clinic sees every month started on prescription opiates.
 They turn to heroin not because it’s better, but because it’s cheaper.
 In many parts of the country, heroin is one-tenth the price of an equivalent dose of oxycodone.

 There are two major benefits to using cannabis as a step down drug.
 Not only does it ease the discomfort of opioid withdrawal, it is also considered a “folk remedy” in both the Netherlands and United States.
 That makes substitution approachable to certain demographics.